top of page

 Whale Watching

-Whale watching in Monterey Bay is one of the best experiences on the West Coast.
+Whale watching in Monterey Bay is one of the best wildlife experiences on the West Coast.
 Depending on the season, you may see humpback whales, blue whales, gray whales, dolphins, and huge groups of sea lions.
-All tours leave from Old Fisherman’s Wharf, which has several reputable operators.
+Most tours depart from Old Fisherman’s Wharf.

 Off the coast of Monterey California; A whale tail sticks out of the water as it dives down to catch krill